Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ⛔    | ✅          |

 If you change your Docker container settings to point to a new container and then click Save, it may take a minute or so before you'll see the new container when you browse to your site.
-While the new container is being pulled and started, we will continue to serve requests to your site using the old container.
+While the new container is being pulled and started, we will continue to serve requests to your app using the old container.
 Only when the new container is started and ready to receive requests will we start sending requests to it.

-A good way to tell if your new site is up and running is to the check the "site up time" for the **Kudu** (Advanced Tools) site as shown below.
-When the new container is up and running, the Kudu site will restart.
-If you see that the Kudu site has restarted, your new container should be ready.
+A good way to tell if your new app is up and running is to the check the "site up time" for the [**Kudu** (Advanced Tools)](https://github.com/projectkudu/kudu/wiki) app.
+When the new container is up and running, **Kudu** will restart.
+If you see that **Kudu** has restarted, your new container should be ready.

 ### Custom images are stored on disk unless a worker change happens